jeffinnes/obsidian-work-vault/Weekly To-do list.md

 ### Daily Tasks
 - [x] Hover settings
 	- [ ] Set up project for SPF records?
+- [ ] MGR Meeting
+- [ ] Max to get a user guide written up for the digital signage
+- [ ] Check in with marketing about the location/area updates
+	- [ ] and HR
+	- [ ] and the printer paths
+- [ ] Get with Brian for the Checklists
 - [ ] Transfer Log
 	- I left off with the outgoing log.
 Just made the table headers, next I should build out the add/edit functionality